Your Don’t Have Tight Hip Flexors

-While each muscle functions slightly differently, their overall combination allow them to flex the hip joint, anteriorly rotate the pelvis, and extend the lumbar spine.
+While each hip flexor muscle functions slightly differently, their overall combination allows them to flex the hip joint, anteriorly rotate the pelvis, and extend the lumbar spine.
 Due to its’ attachment on the vertebral bodies of the lumbar spine, the psoas also plays an important role in lumbar spine stabilization (1), an often forgotten function of this muscle.

 The partner should look for three things:

-Without performance of muscle flexibility testing, it is irresponsible to diagnose (yourself or patient) with having tightened hip flexor musculature..
+Without the performance of muscle flexibility testing, we cannot diagnose someone with having tightened hip flexor musculature.

-Rather than the usual grind, mash, and destroy technique athletes use with a kettle-bell that I frequently see athletes painfully performing, I prefer a gentler technique such as that suggested by TheManualTherapist.com (remember we are decreasing TONE not increasing muscle tissue length so crazy pain is not needed).
+I dislike the painful grind and mash technique with a kettlebell that many athletes use.
+I prefer a gentler technique such as that suggested by TheManualTherapist.com.
+Remember we are decreasing TONE not increasing muscle tissue length so crazy pain is not needed.

-While follow up exercises are always individual to the athlete I’m working with, the following are two of my favorites.
+While follow up hip flexor exercises are always individual to the athlete I’m working with, the following are two of my favorites.

 Second, I love supine marching to activate the psoas during a core stabilization exercise.
 The athlete must maintain a neutral lumbar spine (cue them to keep their spine flat on the ground) while moving the lower body.
 Often times, I must regress to more basic exercises before this if the athlete cannot find and maintain a neutral spine.

-This combination of release and activate often does wonders for abolishing the symptoms of “tight hip flexors” in a fraction of the time compared to the months of stretching athletes have previously performed.
+This combination of release and hip flexor activation exercises often does wonders for abolishing the symptoms of “tight hip flexors”.
+And it does so in a fraction of the time compared to the months of stretching athletes have previously performed.